Maritz rebellion: Aftermath

 After the Maritz rebellion was suppressed, the South African army continued their operations into German South West Africa and conquered it by July 1915.

 Compared to the fate of the ringleaders of the Easter Rising in Ireland in 1916, the leading Boer rebels got off relatively lightly with terms of imprisonment of six and seven years and heavy fines.
 Two years later they were released from prison, as Louis Botha recognised the value of reconciliation.

 One notable exception was Jopie Fourie, a Union Defence Force officer who had failed to resign his commission before joining the rebellion.
-He was executed.
+Fourie's Commando had inflicted 40 percent of the casualties on government forces and fired on them during a brief truce.
+In one instance, Fourie's men shot and killed a soldier, William Allan King, who had been tending to a wounded man.
+Ironically, Fourie and King had been good friends before the rebellion.

+Fourie was sentenced to death and executed by firing squad in the courtyard of Pretoria Central Prison on 20 December 1914.
+In a letter written hours before his execution, Fourie wrote, "The tree which has been planted and which is wetted with my blood will grow large and bear delightful fruit."